lsst-dm/dmtn-010/index.rst

 .. wcslib:

-2. Build on top of WCS-lib
+2. Build on top of WCSLIB
 --------------------------

-Instead of starting entirely from scratch, we could continue to build on top of WCS-lib.
+Instead of starting entirely from scratch, we could continue to build on top of WCSLIB_.
 This has the advantage that of not having to re-implement the FITS-WCS standard, but may be limiting in what we would be able to build on top of it, in addition to requiring nearly as much effort as option 1, above.